 Every Chapter needs effective recruiting techniques to attract enthusiastic new members.
 If you’re at a small Chapter, your goal is to build membership; if you’re at a large Chapter, you’re probably seeking diversity and retention.

 As future communications professionals, we are uniquely equipped to design strategic campaigns that will educate and motivate our target audiences.
 Apply those skills to your recruiting efforts.
 Read below to learn about some creative approaches other Chapters have used to recruit new members.

-- Recruitment Materials — Review the five tips, seven benefits and the ten best practices before you start recruiting.
+- Recruitment Materials — Review the five tips, seven benefits, ten best practices and the recruitment poster before you start recruiting.
 Then share the recruitment brochure, member benefits PowerPoint presentation and fact sheet with prospective members.

 - Recruitment Reception — Invite prospective members to a reception where officers and Advisers talk about PRSSA benefits and how to get involved.